Before assuming that you aren't rich, understand what "rich" means

 That’s right, it compounds.

-Or, maybe you're just not investing enough.
-I've argued before that saving money won't get anyone rich.
-Investing your money in appreciating assets, however, will.
+Or, maybe you’re just not investing enough.
+I’ve argued before that saving money won’t get anyone rich.
+One of the best ways to accumulate wealth is by investing your money in appreciating assets.
 Over time.
 That said, not every investment will work.
 In fact, we might lose money on some investments.
 It happens.

 Investments are what build wealth – over time.

 This graph helps us to visualize how powerful investments can be.

 But pursuing those methods above alone won’t completely set you financially free.
 Getting rich is about action, not just talk.
 It is easy to take a look at someone’s success and assume they just got lucky.
 Or fell into wealth.
 Or believe that unless you have the exact same access to everything they have, you probably won’t ever get rich.

 That mindset is a fool’s game, and if you believe that, then you’re right: you won’t ever get rich.
 Count on it.